krobelus/rate-experiments/thesis.md

 at each proof step can be computed without unit propagation.

-\paragraph{Contribution} Our contribution to the SICK format consists of the design of this new syntax that takes into account the variants of DRAT with a fixed or an arbitrary pivot.
+\paragraph{Contribution} Our contribution to the SICK format consists of the design of the new syntax that takes into account the variants of DRAT with a fixed or an arbitrary pivot.